 If you are injured at work and need treatment:

-- Go to the emergency room or doctor of your choice and say you were injured at work.
-The doctor will file the workers’ compensation claim for you.
-If your claim is accepted, workers’ compensation (L&I) pays for medical care directly related to your accident.
+Go to the emergency room or physician of your choice and let them know that you were injured at work.
+The doctor/hospital/ER will file the workers’ compensation claim for you.
+If your claim is accepted, workers' compensation (L&I) will pay for medical care directly related to your accident.

-- The doctor can recommend any further treatment you may need.
-This is done on the accident report form, which you (and the physician who treats you) will fill out.
-You must have the signature of a medical doctor or an Advanced Registered Nurse Practitioner (ARNP).
-Your claim is filed when your doctor sends this report to L&I for processing.
+The physician will recommend any treatment you may need.
+This is indicated on the accident report form, which you (and the physician who treats you) will complete.
+You must have the signature of the medical doctor or an Advanced Registered Nurse Practitioner (ARNP) on this form.
+Your claim is filed when your physician sends this report to L&I for processing.

 - L&I has no information showing you need further treatment, or

 - Your injury was minor and treatment was successful.

 Please contact us at 541-490-1444 if you have any questions or would like more information regarding massage therapy and your workers' compensation insurance.